 Used to view the relationship between a selected element and other elements in the model; these relationship are not visible but can be conveniently visualized in this separate window.
-For more information see the <a href="https://example.com/The.net/The
+For more information see the The Relationships Window topic.

-Window topic.

 Pan and Zoom